Spare (memoir): Afghanistan comments

 Colonel Tim Collins reacted to the revelations by stating "That's not how you behave in the army; it's not how we think.
 Harry has now turned against the other family, the military, that once embraced him, having trashed his birth family."
 He added that Harry was "pursuing US identity politics and casting slurs or racism around where none exists."

 Colonel Richard Kemp believed that Harry's "words will be fed into Jihadist propaganda to carry out attacks against the UK".
-Kemp was also critical of Harry's description of military training with the British army as he claimed the Army had "trained me to 'other' them, and they had trained me well."
+Kemp was also critical of Harry's description of military training with the British Army as he claimed the Army had "trained me to 'other' them, and they had trained me well."
 Kemp said "The idea that soldiers are trained to see the enemy as chess pieces to be swiped off the board is wrong.
 It's not how we trained people.
 It's potentially damaging to say this and the Taliban has exploited his words to accuse him of war crimes."

 Lord Darroch, former National Security Adviser, stated that "he would have advised against" Harry giving away such details.
-Lord West of Spithead, former head of the Royal Navy, called Harry "very stupid" for publishing his claims and stated that there could be "serious security issues" for veterans at the upcoming Invictus Games, as the games are associated with Harry.
+Lord West of Spithead, former head of the Royal Navy, called Harry "very stupid" for publishing his claims and stated that there could be "serious security issues" for veterans at the upcoming Invictus Games, which Harry founded.
 Tobias Ellwood, the chairman of the Defence Select Committee and former British Army captain, warned of the "security repercussions", while former defence secretary Lord Hutton of Furness believed that speaking about how many people he had killed "diminishes him."
 General Sir Richard Barrons, the former Deputy Chief of the Defence Staff, stated that "there are things that happen on the battlefield and there's no great advantage in saying anything public."
 Retired Royal Navy officer Chris Parry reacted to the claims by stating that he had never heard a colleague "say what their score is.
 I'm afraid to say it's clumsy, tasteless and does not afford respect to the people who have been killed."

 Former British Army captain Mike Crofts noted that Harry's comments were "both unwise but also counter the unspoken code of the UK armed forces", and added that "discussing kill counts openly often suggests that someone is processing a large amount of trauma linked to their service and possibly before it."
 He concluded that Harry had adverse childhood experiences (ACEs), which include "parental drug and alcohol addiction, abuse, neglect – and, significantly, the loss of a parent – all constitute trauma and adverse experience in childhood."
 Retired former senior intelligence officer Philip Ingram believed Harry showed signs of post-traumatic stress disorder (PTSD).